Telephone Triage

 - Diagnostic function: Telephone triage nurses do not make medical diagnoses.
 Rather, they use the steps of the nursing process (especially assessment) and nursing diagnosis to estimate symptom urgency.
 They can “form an impression” or a “working diagnosis.”
 Thus, clinicians can collect information and use context to estimate and rule out urgencies and document significant changes in the patient’s condition.
 Clinical skills include performing thorough assessments, pattern recognition, and interpreting patients’ responses.
 User-friendly guidelines support this process.

-- Crisis intervention function: Nowhere else is the instant grasp of rapidly changing situations more vital than in crisis intervention by phone.
-Because some rural communities lack resources such as 911, suicide prevention, or rape crisis hotline systems, telenurses may be inadvertently cast in the role of first responder as they field calls regarding imminent births, trauma, suicide, and ingestions.
+- Crisis management function: Nowhere else is the instant grasp of rapidly changing situations more vital than in crisis intervention by phone.
+To manage a call with potentially life-threatening symptoms, the telenurse will 1) assess/triage the patient’s emergency and 2) facilitate, orchestrate, and coordinate access to care as needed (Benner et al., 2011).
+Because some rural communities lack resources such as 911, suicide prevention, or rape crisis hotline systems, telenurses may be the first responder as they field calls regarding imminent births, trauma, suicide, and ingestions.

-- Coaching and teaching function: Teaching and health promotion is a large part of telephone triage calls.
+- Teaching-coaching function: Teaching and health promotion is a large part of telephone triage calls.
 Timing, eliciting interpretations of illness, and providing rationales for home treatment are key teaching and coaching functions.
 Informing patients about their rights, such as informed consent, is an act of empowerment.

 - Monitoring function: Currently, most telenurses advise and monitor simple home treatment interventions and instruct patients in self-evaluation.
 In the future, technology currently used for disease management will likely make telemonitoring a standard function of telepractice, allowing more patients to be managed and monitored at home through the use of tablets and smartphones.